agunter7/Space_Invaders_Arcade_Emulator/README.md

 4) https://altairclone.com/downloads/manuals/8080%20Programmers%20Manual.pdf
 5) http://lazyfoo.net/tutorials/SDL/index.php

-# Assumptions
+# Assumptions (for the bits that were not 100% clear during development)
 1) Clock speed is 2 MHz (or 0.5μs clock period).
 The 8080 is capable of up to 3.125 MHz, but this was seemingly not the case for the Space Invaders Arcade Machine

 2) One clock period marks a CPU "state".
 A single instruction constitutes multiple states throughout its execution.
 This is based off of information from the 8080 programmer's manual.

 3) The I/O ports for Space Invaders are separate rather than joined.
-Documentation from Computer Archeology and Emulator 101 is quite unclear on this.
-It could be, for example, that Read Port 2 and Write Port 2 are the same physical port.
-This emulator assumes Read Port 2 and Write Port 2 to be two separate physical entities with their own I/O addresses in the 8080's I/O memory.
+E.g. Read Port 2 and Write Port 2 are separate entities.

-4) Intel 8080 emulator will assume that the arcade machine will not send an interrupt prior to the completion of the last interrupt routine.
-I.e. the 8080 emulator code does not explicitly make interrupt handling atomic.
-However, the intended effect is achieved regardless as the arcade machine only sends interrupts twice per frame, giving the 8080 plenty of time to handle each interrupt completely.

 # Miscellaneous Notes
 - Register A == 8080 "Accumulator"